 Here’s the final tip: Count your blessings at Thanksgiving.
 I do which always opens my heart to prepare for Christmas.

-DISCLAIMER The information given in this article is of a general nature and does not create an attorney-client relationship.
+DISCLAIMER: The information given in this article is of a general nature and does not create an attorney-client relationship.
 You should always consult with an attorney one-on-one regarding the specific facts of your situation.
 November 2021

 ]]>